 Derivative financial instruments acquired from borrowers relate to the fair value of derivatives acquired from borrowers that were associated with loans acquired.
-The fair value of these derivatives at the quarter end was €126m (31 March 2013: €310m), a movement of €184m, of which €123m was cash received on the settlement of an acquired borrower derivative, and the net movement of €60m is recognised in the income statement (Note 6).
+The fair value of these derivatives at the quarter end was €121m (30 June 2013: €126m).

 Other derivative financial instruments relate to the fair value of derivatives entered into by the Group to hedge derivative financial instruments acquired from borrowers.
 These derivatives have not been designated into hedge relationships.